danielfett/yesses/README.md

   --test                Run a self-test.
 This executes the examples contained
                         in all modules.
   --unittests           Run all tests which are defined in /tests/test_cases.
-  --no-cache            If &#39;--unittests&#39; is specified the test environment
+  --no-cache            If '--unittests' is specified the test environment
                         will be rebuild from scratch.
   --generate-readme [PATH]
                         Run a self-test (as above) and generate the file